edsaavedra84/router_status/README.md

 ### 4. Alternative: Using .env File

-Copy the example environment file:
+From the `docker/` directory, copy the example environment file:

 ```bash
 cp .env.example .env